Home Compare CWK.L vs NESN.SW

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-The comparison is mainly decided in growth, with the rest of the profile carrying less weight.
-Cranswick plc leads by 16 points on the overall comparison score.
+The clearest score difference appears in growth.
+Cranswick plc leads by 20 points on the overall comparison score.

 INDUSTRY COMPARISON